kksoftwareag/leave-calendar/README.md

 ### License and Company

-This project is licensed under **GPLv3** and published from K&K Software AG.
+This project is licensed under **GPLv3** and published by K&K Software AG.